daveboehm/target-code-challenge/README.md

 ## What I'm not so proud of

 - Grossly underestimated the amount of time this was going to take me.
 This is a rather hefty code challenge, in my experience.
-- No time for refactor or commenting
 - Carousel is incomplete
 - Stars aren't being rendered dynamically
 - Didn't finish the assignment on time
 - Did not get to unit testing or test coverage.
 Haven't ever done this in React and I figure it'd probably take me more than a week to be any good at it.
+- Number of CSS bugs I didn't have time to correct